About John J. Geoghegan

 Additionally, I authored the nonfiction book, Operation Storm: Japan’s Top Secret Submarines and Its Plan to Change the Course of WWII (Crown, 2013).
 Operation Storm tells the true but little known story of Yamamoto's fleet of underwater aircraft carriers purpose-built to launch a surprise attack against New York City and Washington, DC as a follow up to Pearl Harbor.
 The Wall Street Journal called Operation Storm, “a fascinating, meticulously researched, and deft account.”
 Operation Storm has been published in hardcover and paperback, and translated into Dutch, Japanese and Mandarin.
 To see what the critics said about Operation Storm click here.
 To learn more about Operation Storm click here.

-Additionally, my follow-up to Operation Storm--When Giants Ruled the Sky, is under contract to The History Press for publication in 2020.
+My follow-up to Operation Storm--When Giants Ruled the Sky: The Brief Reign and Tragic Demise of the American Airship, is under contract to The History Press for publication in 2020.
 For more information, or to pre-order a copy click here.

 Finally, I helped shepherd into production, co-wrote, and served as technical consultant on Japanese SuperSub (2010), an hour-long documentary produced by PBS Television, National Geographic International and Britain’s Channel 5.
 The New York Times called Japanese SuperSub, a “consistently interesting program serving up fascinating history.”
 To learn more about Japanese SuperSub click here.